 - Crocking occurs when color is transferred as the fabric rubs against another surface.
 If you have ever seen blue streaks on upholstery after wearing new blue jeans, you've witnessed crocking.
 It occurs because the dye was not properly adhered to the fabric.

 - Color bleeding happens with the fabric gets wet and dye leaches out into the water.
-This is what happens when a red sock invades your load of white underwear leaving them all pink.
+This is what happens when a red sock invades your load of white underwear leaving them pink.

 - Color fading is when the fabric loses dye due to bleeding, crocking, exposure to bleaching products, or intense ultraviolet rays (sunlight).

 All of this color loss happens due to how the fabric was manufactured or because of incorrect handling by consumers.

 Dye Bleeding You Cannot Control

 If the color loss happens due to the following reasons, it is beyond your control:

-- Incorrect dyeing techniques were used during manufacturing and poor quality dye.
+- Incorrect dyeing techniques or poor quality dye were used during manufacturing

-- The manufacturer has not used a fixative or mordant to bind the dye to the fabric.
+- The manufacturer did not use a fixative or mordant to bind the dye to the fabric

 Ways You Can Control Dye Bleeding

 - Excessive exposure to hot water during washing can cause the mordant to be washed out of the fabric.
 If the mordant is washed out, it will no longer hold the dye to the fibers.
 Use the lowest water temperature possible to wash colored clothes.

 - Control rough treatment of the fabric by not overcrowding the washer, skipping harsh detergents, and avoid washing in hard water that can cause micro-breakages in the fibers and lead to the release of dye.

 - Avoid overuse of bleaching products, too much exposure to the sun, and excessive heat that can cause fabrics to fade and release the dye.